 Are there any particular features/controls within Ivory pianos that you frequently use?

 Definitely the amount of key and pedal noise.
-I like messing around with the room ambiance and resonances.
+I like messing around with the room ambience and resonances.
 Love how you can create your own presets from the already fabulous pianos loaded in Ivory.
 I tend to need to jump on an idea quite quickly and get it down so I sometimes don’t spend a lot of time tweaking samplers.
 Ivory II is perfect for me because it is ready to go the way it sounds.

 Do you tend to sketch ideas ‘in the box’ or out of the box on a ‘real’ piano?